Sports Therapy Career Facts Infographic

 Sports Massage Therapy Information

 If you would like a Massage Therapy career, the first step is enrolling in therapy program.
-Here at Fremont College, we offer the opportunity to earn this degree in only 15 months!
+Here at Fremont University, we offer the opportunity to earn this degree in only 15 months!
 For a more in-depth explanation of Sports Therapy and how to start on your path to this career, click the “Download Information Kit” button on the right-hand side of the screen.

 Sports Therapy Career Basics